Racing for pinks: Ferrari 488 Pista Piloti Ferrari only offered to customer racers

 Car Tech

-At the 24 Hours of LeMans, Ferrari has pulled back the sheet on a new version of the 488, and this one is for the racers.
+At the 24 Hours of LeMans, Ferrari has pulled back the sheet on a new version of the 488 from its Tailor Made program, and this one is for the racers.
 Based on the hardcore 488 Pista, the Piloti Ferrari (yes, the name is Ferrari 488 Pista Piloti Ferrari) designation signifies that this particular Prancing Horse is built with love for those who are actively participating in the automaker's various client racing programs.
 Essentially, if you want one of these you're also going to need a race suit, helmet, and a hefty dose of track time under your belt.

 Ferrari launched the regular 488 Pista at the 2018 Geneva motor show, and it serves as a clear shot at McLaren's bow.
 In fact, the 488 Pista produces the same power 710 horsepower as McLaren's own 720S.